Judge Serena R. Murillo -- United States District Court, Central District of California

 Settlement Notification

-Counsel must notify the Court at least two (2) weeks before the scheduled hearing if the parties are conducting settlement discussions that may render the motion moot.
-Must notify the Court immediately if a settlement is reached.
-Belated settlement notice may subject parties to sanctions.
+IX.E.
+Settlement.
+Counsel must notify the Court at least two weeks before the scheduled hearing if the parties are conducting settlement discussions that may render the motion moot and must notify the Court immediately if a settlement is reached.
+A belated notice of settlement wastes scarce judicial resources. [murillo-serena | settlement_notification]

 Lead Counsel

-Lead trial counsel shall attend all proceedings set by the Court, including scheduling, settlement, pretrial conferences, and trial unless engaged in trial.
-Only one attorney per party designated as lead trial counsel unless otherwise permitted.
-No special appearances — only counsel of record may appear.
+I.C.
+Presence of Lead Trial Counsel.
+Lead trial counsel shall attend all proceedings set by this Court, including scheduling, settlement, pretrial conferences, and trial unless lead trial counsel is engaged in trial.
+Lead trial counsel must be prepared to address and resolve all matters within the scope of the proceeding.
+Only one attorney for a party may be designated as lead trial counsel unless otherwise permitted by the Court.
+If a second lead trial counsel is permitted by the Court, both counsel must attend the pretrial conference.
+The Court does not permit special appearances; only counsel of record may appear at any proceeding. [murillo-serena | lead_counsel_requirement]

 Under Seal Filings